mecid/mecid.github.io/_posts/2020-04-08-binding-in-swiftui.md

 ```

 #### Conclusion
-Today we learned another great tool to control data flow in *SwiftUI*.
-Binding can be a tool which is more complicated than others, but I believe we cover all the needed things for efficient use of bindings in *SwiftUI*.
+Today we learned another great tool to control data flow in SwiftUI.
+Binding can be a tool which is more complicated than others, but I believe we cover all the needed things for efficient use of bindings in SwiftUI.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!